-Reaching a settlement with the person who caused the accident ('The defendant') avoids the need to go to Court, and is most common route for injured party ('the claimant') to claim compensation.
+Reaching a settlement with the person who caused the accident ('The defendant') avoids the need to go to court, and is the most common route for an injured party ('the claimant') to claim compensation.
 Some people, however, settle for considerably less than their claim is worth.

-The under-settling claims is partly due to the way that the claims system works in the United Kingdom.
+The under-settling claims is partly due to the way that the claims system works in the UK.
 Compensation is not paid automatically.
 A claim has to be made by the claimant or by someone acting on the claimant's behalf.